Using the NEHGS Library

 Note: Lockers are available to store items while using the library.

 Admission to the Research Library is free for NEHGS members.
 Non-members are always welcome and may purchase a day pass for $20.
+Admission on Tuesdays is $10.
 Print or download a floor-by-floor plan of our building.
 Get directions to our library and archives and learn where to park.

 New England Historic Genealogical Society